alexisraya/25SrProj_PhysicalTherapy/README.md

    - Include visual evidence
    - Reference Figma designs when applicable
    - Specify environment details
-   - Include deployment URL where issue was found

 3. **After Reporting**
    - Respond to any follow-up questions